Phones · Resale guide

 Disadvantages — Why You Might Skip the Samsung Galaxy Z Fold 5 in 2026

 Slower Charging Speeds.
-The Z Fold 5 supports 25W wired charging, which is considerably slower than many other premium Android phones available in 2026.
-A full charge can take over an hour, which might be inconvenient if you need quick top-ups throughout the day.
+The Z Fold 5 supports 25W wired charging, which is considerably slower than many other premium Android phones from its generation and newer.
+Expect it to take around 80-90 minutes for a full charge.
+If you need rapid top-ups throughout the day, this might be a significant inconvenience.

 Factors That Affect Samsung Galaxy Z Fold 5 Resale Value

 Original Box and Accessories.
-Having the original box, charging cable, and especially the S Pen (if originally purchased with one) adds perceived value.
-A complete set can fetch an extra ₹1,000-₹3,000.
+Having the original box, charging cable, and especially the original S Pen (if purchased separately for the Fold) can add ₹2,000-₹5,000 to the perceived value.
+Buyers appreciate a complete package.

 Maintenance Cost Breakdown (India, 2026)